 Failure to report waste treatment methods in Section 7A.
-Waste treatment methods used to treat waste streams containing EPCRA section 313 chemicals, and the efficiencies of these methods, must be reported on Form R. Information must be entered for all waste streams, even if the waste treatment method does not affect the EPCRA section 313 chemical.
-If no waste treatment is performed on waste streams containing the EPCRA section 313 chemical, the box marked Not Applicable in Section 7A should be checked on Form R.
+Waste treatment methods used to treat waste streams containing EPCRA Section 313 chemicals, and the efficiencies of these methods, must be reported on Form R. Information must be entered for all waste streams, even if the waste treatment method does not affect the EPCRA

+Section 313 chemical.
+If no waste treatment is performed on waste streams containing the EPCRA Section 313 chemical, the box marked Not Applicable in Section 7A should be checked on Form R. This error type is not detected nor listed on an eFDP report.

 Incorrect reporting of waste treatment methods in Section 7A.
 The type of waste stream, waste treatment efficiency, and waste treatment method for each waste stream are required to be reported on Form R using specific codes.
 The waste treatment codes are listed in Appendix B: Reporting Codes for EPA Form R. A table is also provided in Appendix B that displays a crosswalk between the old codes and new ones for reporting year 2005.
+This error type is not detected nor listed on an eFDP report.